Depth Degeneracy in Neural Networks: Vanishing Angles in Fully Connected ReLU Networks on Initialization: Introduction

 (Note that the exponential behaviour vanishes when $n_\ell \to \infty$ with $\ell$ fixed).
-In contrast to this prediction, an analysis using only expected values or equivalently working in the infinite-width $n\to \infty$ limit predicts that $\theta^\ell \to 0$ like $\ell^{-1}$, which is qualitatively very different!
-The prediction of this rate was first demonstrated under the name ``edge of chaos'' \citep{hayou, schoenholz} and again in \citet{principles_deep_learning, boris_correlation_functions}.
+In contrast to this prediction, an analysis using only expected values or equivalently working in the infinite-width $n\to \infty$ limit predicts that $\theta_\ell \to 0$ like $\ell^{-1}$, which is qualitatively very different! \review{This difference in the rate of degeneracy demonstrates significant difference between ``real world'' and infinite width networks.
+See also Figure \ref{fig:comparison} for comparisons of the infinite vs finite width predictions for some real architectures.}

+The prediction of the infinite width degeneracy was first demonstrated under the name ``edge of chaos'' \citep{hayou, schoenholz} and again in \citet{principles_deep_learning, boris_correlation_functions}.
 These earlier works studied the correlation $\cos(\theta_\ell)$ as a function of layer number, and showed showed that $1-\cos(\theta_\ell)\to 0$ like $\ell^{-2}$, which is equivalent to $\theta_\ell\to 0$ like $\ell^{-1}$ by Taylor series expansion $\cos(x)\approx\frac{1}{2}x^2$ as $x\to 0$.
 To unify the notation, we also present a derivation of the update rule for $\cos(\theta_\ell)$ in the infinite width limit in our notation in Appendix \ref{app:infinite_width}.